Anthony Gordon (footballer)

+Gordon began his professional career with Everton, making his senior debut in December 2017 in a Europa League match, before joining Newcastle United in 2023.

 Early life

-Gordon was born in Liverpool, Merseyside.
+Anthony Michael Gordon was born on 24 February 2001 in Liverpool, Merseyside, to Nadine and Keith Gordon.
+He is of Irish and Scottish descent.

 Club career

 Everton

 Gordon joined Everton as an 11-year-old following his release from Liverpool.
 On 6 December 2017, Gordon was named in Everton's first-team squad for the Europa League match away to Apollon Limassol.
 A day later, he made his first-team debut in the fixture, coming on as an 88th-minute substitute in a 3–0 win.

-Gordon made his Premier League debut coming on as a substitute for Bernard in a 1–1 draw with West Ham United in January 2020.
-He received his first Premier League start in June 2020 in a 0–0 draw with Liverpool.

-On 1 September 2020, Gordon signed a new five-year contract with Everton.
+On 18 January 2020, Gordon made his Premier League debut coming on as a substitute for Bernard in a 1–1 draw with West Ham United.
+On 26 June, he received his first Premier League start in a 0–0 draw with Liverpool.
+On 1 September, Gordon signed a new five-year contract with Everton.